reversinghub/TLS-PoC/README.md

 Thread-Local Storage (TLS) callbacks are a mechanism provided by the Windows loader to allow programs to perform initialisation tasks that are thread specific when a process starts.
 What is interesting about TLS callbacks is that they are executed *__before the entry point of the application__*, so before the ```main()``` function.
 This is problematic for a couple of reasons:
 * Debuggers usually stop at the main function, thus _missing any extra TLS code_
-* Disassemblers and static analysis tools also first present the _main_ function, again leading to possibly missing hidden code.
+* Disassemblers and static analysis tools first present the _main_ function, again leading to possibly missing hidden code.

 So, unless special attention is paid to discovering whether an application has any TLS code or not, malicious code can be overlooked.

-### Analysis
+### How to create

 Before creating the TLS callbacks, we need to declare the prototype for TLS callbacks: